seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/03_01_Building_A_Login/README.md

     - 📄server.js
     - 📄package-lock.json
     - 📄package.json
+- If when login in you get Error on login endpoint:500, open your network tab and try again to read the Response from /authentication.
+    - If you get an error that contains "ENOTFOUND" then you `baseURL` does not exist.
 - If you do not get the error message "No store found." but instead get an site with a blue navigation at the top, then you probably copied over too many files from `03_Integration_Workflow/project/public` to your project's `public` folder.
 Please see the above root folder diagram.
 Your `public` folder should only have one file in it: `login.html`.